calebjwatts/calebwatts.com.au/content/posts/github-actions-automate-your-security.md

 ---
-title: "GitHub Actions: Automate your security"
+title: "GitHub Actions: Anatomy of a Workflow"
-date: 2022-11-15T11:44:21+11:00
+date: 2022-11-15T07:31:56+11:00
-draft: true
 tags:
-  - DevSecOps
+  - DevOps
   - GitHub
-  - Security
 ---

-GitHub's automation feature GitHub actions is a powerful devops automation tool built into GitHub.
+GitHub's automation feature GitHub Actions is a powerful devops automation tool built into GitHub.
 It can be used to automate many tasks in the platform using events to begin some sequence of actions.
-This can be used to build and deploy your application on a pull into main, or, as we will explore today, automate some of the security actions in a repository.
+This can be used to build and deploy your application on a pull into main, deploy a docker image to your infrastructure.

-Though before we get to using GitHub Actions for security, it'd be a good idea to learn a bit more about the feature.
+Though before we get to using GitHub Actions, it'd be a good idea to learn a bit more about it's anatomy.

 # Anatomy of GitHub Actions